Table of Contents

 You don’t get a free car, and other bankruptcy myths

 You see, when you declare bankruptcy, you must list all your debts.
 All means all.
 “But I want to keep my car in bankruptcy,” you exclaim (or declare).
 And you can, usually.
 But you must keep making payments for it.
 And since all debts are in the bankruptcy, even your home mortgage and car loan, you need to tell them what your plans are.

 What are my secured debt options?

-The Statement of Intention is where you tell your secured debts what you’re doing with them.
+The Statement of Intention is a form where you tell your secured debts what you’re doing with them.
 Are you keeping the car and willing to be stuck with the loan?
 Or ditching that high mortgage and being done with the house forever.
 The choice is yours.

 Generally speaking, your options are to keep both or lose both.
 More specifically, your choice is to:

 - keep the house and keep making payments

 - keep the car and reaffirm the debt

 - redeem the debt